t-mart/timmart.in/_posts/2014-11-09-is-this-my-site.markdown

 I tricked you a little bit here because I didn't tell you about CloudFlare's identity verification process: There is none for the certificate I use here.
-That means there's no provable link between this site and me, the breathing human being Tim Martin with a reputation to uphold Hence, this compromises the aforementioned **authenticity&#42;**.
+That means there's no provable link between this site and me, the breathing human being Tim Martin with a reputation to uphold.
+Hence, this compromises the aforementioned **authenticity&#42;**.

 As of right now, the only way to prove authenticity is for a [Certificate